Hazardous Toxins We are Exposed to Everyday I Their Safe Solution

 - Minimize contact with till slips: Most till slips contain BPA.
 Though some stores have switched to a BPA free type of paper, some stores still use paper that contains BPA.

 - Buy fragrance-free products: This will take care of phthalates.
 Use fragrance-free garbage bags.
 Be sure to check for other chemicals.
-Read about other chemicals to avoid in personal care products here.
 Using natural organic products are best.
 The Environmental Working Group (EWG) have a guide to choosing safe products here.

 - Change your cookware: This may be surprising, but in poorer quality cookware, the nickel and other heavy metals can leach into your food.
 Non-stick cookware is convenient but is full of chemicals that also leach into your food.
 Rather choose ceramic, stainless steel, or cast iron cookware.
 Read here to find out more about the healthiest cookware and safest methods of cooking to prevent toxins.